 and many people have realized that they aren't alone with their feelings of frustration.
-I translated the creator's description of the collection because it is so acute and true and it really is important to support our culture and the artists who make it such a great one.
+I translated the creator's description of the collection because it really is important to support our culture and the artists who make it such a great one.

 "The voice of a revolution.
 Musicians for a change of priorities.